 Centuries of erosion have worn the huge cliffs to solid sandstone, revealing the layers and ribbons of color characteristic of the geology throughout the region.
 Early native people called this place “Land of the Sleeping Rainbow.”

 Visitors are invited to harvest whatever they can eat when the fruit is in season.
 The store in the restored Gifford House sells homemade pastries (don’t miss the pies), preserves, and handicrafts, some of which are made by park employees during slow winter months.

-You can restock (or spend the night) at Austin’s Chuckwagon Motel and General Store, which has a surprising selection of groceries as well as a good deli and bakery.
+You can restock (or spend the night) at Austin’s Chuckwagon Lodge and General Store, which has a surprising selection of groceries as well as a good deli and bakery.